enthought/mayavi/docs/source/mayavi/bugs.rst

-    (mostly on windows or in virtual machines, I believe), z-ordering bugs where hidden triangles are displayed in front of the triangles that should hide them (a common bug on Linux with intel graphics cards), or the rendering windows becomming grey when the focus is moved out (often seen on Linux, when compiz is enabled).
+    (mostly on windows or in virtual machines, I believe), z-ordering bugs where hidden triangles are displayed in front of the triangles that should hide them (a common bug on Linux with intel graphics cards), or the rendering windows becoming grey when the focus is moved out (often seen on Linux, when compiz is enabled).
 The solution is most often simply to turn off hardware rendering in the system settings (turn off compiz under Linux) or change